• Agents

 grep -rn "ORDER BY.*\${" --include="*.ts" --include="*.js" .

-Any match is a potential vulnerability.
-Review each one to confirm whether the interpolated value comes from user input.
+Any match is worth reviewing.
+Check whether the interpolated value comes from user input.

 grep -rn "\.raw(" --include="*.ts" --include="*.js" .

-Raw queries aren't automatically bad, but every one needs manual review.
-Make sure they use parameterization, not concatenation.
+Raw queries aren't automatically broken — but every one needs a manual check.
+Confirm that user input is parameterized, not concatenated.

 The fix checklist